How To Find Purpose In Life When You Don’t Enjoy Doing Anything

 Negative: You’ll most probably end up alone – no friends, no partner, no one to spend your money with.

-People with internal purpose are, in most of the cases, egoistic assholes who only do things if there is gain for them.
+People with internal purpose are, in most of the cases, egoistic assholes who only do things only if there is a profit for them.

 They are not trying to please society or other peers, everything they do is about pleasing their own rational self-interest.

-And while this seems great if we’re trying to win the Hunger Games.3 People with internal purpose are rarely happy.
-We all heard stories of wealthy millionaires who hang themselves after years of hard work.
-At some point, they realize that their whole life was a waste because they are alone and there’s no one that can stand them.
+And while this seems great if we’re trying to win the Hunger Games.4 People with internal purpose are rarely happy.
+We’ve all heard stories of rich millionaires hanging themselves after years of hard work.
+At some point, they realize that their whole life was a waste because they are alone and there’s no one that can bear them.